Advanon/pdf-signatures/README.md

 # PDF-Signatures

-Sign PDFs with PKCS7 signatures like a pro!
+Sign PDFs with PKCS7 signatures like a boss!

 ## Dependencies
 * UNIX-like OS